mesosphere/dcos-kubernetes-quickstart/README.md

 }
 ```

+If you want to give users access to the Kubernetes API check [documentation](https://docs.mesosphere.com/services/kubernetes/1.1.1-1.10.4/authn-and-authz/#giving-users-access-to-the-kubernetes-api).

 **NOTE:** The authorization mode for a cluster must be chosen when installing the package.
 Changing the authorization mode after installing the package is not supported.

-If you want to give users access to the Kubernetes API check [documentation](https://docs.mesosphere.com/services/kubernetes/1.1.1-1.10.4/authn-and-authz/#giving-users-access-to-the-kubernetes-api).

-#### Highly Available cluster
+#### HA Cluster

 **NOTE:** By default, it will provision a Kubernetes cluster with one (1) worker node, and
 a single instance of every control plane component.